Is Neem As Good As It Seems?!

-If you’ve never heard of neem, let alone using drops of neem oil for hair, you’d be forgiven.
-I didn’t know it was a thing, either – not until I visited Bali a few years ago and came across a herbalist that stocked all things neem.
-Teas, toothpastes, shampoos and supplements – she had it all.
+If you’ve never heard of neem oil, let alone using neem oil for hair growth, you’d be forgiven.
+I didn’t know neem oil for hair was a thing, either – not until I visited Bali in 2018 and came across a herbalist that stocked all things neem.
+Teas, toothpastes, shampoos, supplements and of course, neem oil – she had it all.

 I left the store with a bag of neem tea leaves.
 And while it didn’t make the tastiest brew, it definitely tasted… erm… healthy!

-But, as I soon found out, the bitter leaves of this tea can make a very sweet solution for hair.
-In fact, neem oil (and the tree it’s extracted from) has a whole bunch of health benefits, so much so than in traditional Indian medicine it’s referred to as “the village pharmacy”.
+But, as I found out, the bitter leaves of this tea can make a sweet hair care solution for hair health.
+And that neem oil has a bunch of other health benefits – in traditional Indian medicine, it’s even referred to as “the village pharmacy”.

-The evergreen Neem Tree – known as Azadirachta Indica – hails from India (although some say it’s from Myanmar), where it’s considered to be sacred; a symbol of good health and protection.
+The evergreen Neem Tree – known as Azadirachta Indica – hails from India (although some say it’s from Myanmar), where it’s considered to be sacred, a wonder plant; a symbol of good health and protection.

-According to India Times online, neem’s Sanskrit name – Arista – means something that is “perfect, imperishable and complete”.
-In Hindu texts (namely the Vedas), it’s called Sarva Rogha Nivarini, which means “one that cures all ailments and ills” or the slightly catchier, “heal-all tree”.
+In Hindu texts, it’s called Sarva Rogha Nivarini, which means “one that cures all ailments and ills” or the slightly catchier, “heal-all tree”.

-The different parts of the neem tree – the leaves, twigs, bark and fruit – are used for a range of applications: from the purely cosmetic, such as fading scars, to the medicinal, such as boosting immunity and treating fevers or inflammation.
+The different parts of the neem tree – the leaves, twigs, bark and fruit – are used for a range of applications.

 • Neem leaves form the base of digestive teas or pastes with antifungal properties.